Berkeley Unified School District: Integration policy

 During and following World War II, the African American population of Berkeley, as in the entire region, increased substantially.
 However, the practice of racial covenants in property title deeds, together with informal discrimination ("de facto"), had resulted in the black population being concentrated in certain sections of the city, primarily in the southwestern portions.
 Consequently, public schools serving those areas had a disproportionately high number of blacks while virtually no blacks attended the schools in other mostly white sections of the city.
 The only exception to this was Berkeley High School as it was, and remains, the only high school for the entire district.

-Heightened local interest in the concerns and efforts of the civil rights movement, shared by many in the community, eventually led to the adoption of a voluntary school integration plan starting in the mid-1960s.
+Heightened local interest in the concerns and efforts of the civil rights movement, shared by many in the community, eventually led to the district adopting a school integration plan starting in the mid-1960s.
 The plan included the use of bussing to effect an integration of all the public schools in Berkeley.
 The first schools to be integrated under this plan were the junior high schools, Garfield and Willard, starting in the Fall of 1966.
 A third junior high school, Burbank, was closed, demolished and rebuilt (by 1968) as the high school's "West Campus", serving all the district's 9th-grade students.

-Two years later in the Fall of 1968, the elementary schools were integrated, utilizing the district's own expanded bus fleet.
+Two years later, in the Fall of 1968, the elementary schools were integrated, utilizing the district's own expanded bus fleet.

-Berkeley's voluntary integration plan, substantially modified, remains in place today.
+Berkeley's integration plan, substantially modified, remains in place today.
 The Berkeley school district has evolved from a race-based to a geography-based integration plan.

 Governance

 The school district is governed by the Berkeley Board of Education.
 It consists of five voting members (elected by the city's voters to four-year terms) and two non-voting student directors (elected by the district's high school students).

+The current five voting members are Ana Vasudeo, Ka'Dijah Brown, Jennifer Shanoski, Mike Chang, and Jen Corn.
+In the 2024 election, Laura Babitt lost reelection and was replaced by Corn.
+Vasudeo was reelected.

+The current superintendent is Enikia Ford Morthel.